 Earlier this week, Blast Magazine had the opportunity to speak with Chin Han about his predictions on the future of the film industry, his opinions on the controversy surrounding the film’s casting, and his prior experiences with graphic novels and manga.

-Looking at your previous acting credits, you’ve had quite a history of playing the villain or the bad guy.
+Blast Magazine: Looking at your previous acting credits, you have a history of playing the villain or the bad guy.
 Is there a reason that you gravitate more towards those characters?

 Chin Han: Bad guys are more interesting to play because they are always conflicted and complex.
 However, in my heart of hearts, I’d love to do a romantic comedy next.
 After all of the training and physical conditioning I have had to do for Ghost in the Shell, I think that would be a nice change of pace.
 A Love Actually 2, for example, would be great.
 I don’t intentionally seek the bad guy roles out, but they are really fun to play.

 Blast Magazine: In your career, you have had the opportunity to act, produce and direct throughout the globe from Singapore to the United States in projects for stage, film and television.
 Do you feel that your experiences directing and producing have made you a better actor?